jb-hughes/techpubs/docs.md

 The toothbrush is totally safe.
-Note that the toothbrush is totally safe to use for children, adults, pets, and wildlife."
+Note that the toothbrush is totally safe to use for children, adults, pets, and wildlife, and trees."